-The node that has the link to be taken out of service MUST set metric of the link to MaxLinkMetric (0xffff) and re-originate its router-The Traffic Engineering metric of the link SHOULD be set to (0xffffffff) and the node SHOULD re-originate the corresponding TE Link Opaque LSAs.
+The node that has the link to be taken out of service MUST set metric of the link to MaxLinkMetric (0xffff) and re-originate its router-LSA.
+The Traffic Engineering metric of the link SHOULD be set to (0xffffffff) and the node SHOULD re-originate the corresponding TE Link Opaque LSAs.
 When a Graceful-Link-Shutdown sub-TLV is received for a point-to-point link, the remote node MUST identify the local link which corresponds to the graceful-shutdown link and set its metric to MaxLinkMetric (0xffff) and the remote node MUST reoriginate its router-LSA with the changed metric.
-When TE is enabled, the Traffic Engineering metric of the link SHOULD be set to (0xffffffff) and the TE opaque LSA for the link SHOULD be reoriginated with new value.
-Similarly, the remote node SHOULD set the Traffic Engineering metric of the link to Oxffffffff and SHOULD reoriginate the TE Link Opaque LSA for the link with the new value.
+When TE is enabled, the Traffic Engineering metric of the link SHOULD be set to (0xffffffff) and follow procedures of [RFC5817].
+Similarly, the remote node SHOULD set the Traffic Engineering metric of the link to Oxffffffff and SHOULD re-originate the TE Link Opaque LSA for the link with the new value.